 On that subject, though, the community is split.
 Anecdotally, there are two camps: those who use "this one" joyfully and with abandon, and those who abhor its existence.
 Are those of us in the latter camp just a bunch of under-shagged miserabilists, begrudging our friends their happiness while muttering about the dumbing down of language and how the French would never let this happen?
 A little, if not entirely.
 As an idiom it certainly seems contrived to signpost the user's romantic fortune and – particularly when punctuated with a series of kitschy emoji – is gushingly sentimental in a way that sits uncomfortably alongside our stereotypical British reserve.

-I think the reason it generates so much distaste is nuanced.
-Even accounting for the fact that women are the biggest users of Facebook and Instagram, "this one" (and its cousins "this boy" and "this guy") appear to be more popular among women than among men.
-To my mind it recalls the school of male comedians in the 1970s with their references to "the old ball and chain" and "her indoors" – only strip out the casual misogyny and replace it with something approaching condescension.
+I think the reason it generates so much distaste is more nuanced, however.
+Even accounting for the fact that women are the biggest users of Facebook and Instagram, "this one" (and its cousins "this boy" and "this guy") appears to be more popular among women than among men.
+To my mind it recalls the male comedians of the 1970s with their barbed references to "the old ball and chain" and "her indoors" – only strip out the casual misogyny and replace it with something approaching condescension.

 Does that sound harsh?
 Maybe.
 In a paper from 2005 entitled "The Scope Of Internet Linguistics", the linguist David Crystal highlights a quirk of online communication that he calls "the absence of a nonsegmental phonology" or, in layman's terms, "tone of voice".
 This is the reason sarcasm is best avoided when emailing your boss or why a WhatsApp conversation descends out of nowhere into an argument.
 It is impossible to determine the tone of a person's words unless they are spoken aloud, thus we ascribe them our own meaning.
 My friend Sharon may have had the purest of intentions when she posted a picture of her husband in front of the television with the caption "Making dinner while this one watches the football!" but to me, on the other side of a computer screen, it is the linguistic equivalent of her bending down and ruffling his hair.
 Affectionate, sure.
 Infantilising?
 I can't help but think so.